2019-20 College Football Playoff: Schedule, dates and sites | NCAA.com

-The College Football Playoff era is playing its sixth edition for the 2019-20 season.
+The College Football Playoff era finished its sixth edition in the 2019-20 season.

 In the Peach Bowl, No. 1 LSU crushed No. 4 Oklahoma, while No. 3 Clemson scored late to beat No. 2 Ohio State.
-See below for more information.
+LSU then defeated Clemson to win the title.

 Peach Bowl (College Football Playoff semifinal) — Dec.
 28